sebastian-raubach/timekeeper/README.md

-# Timesheetinator
+# Timekeeper

-Timesheetinator is a tool to keep track of the time you spend on each of your projects at work.
+Timekeeper is a tool to keep track of the time you spend on each of your projects at work.

 Easily switch between projects with the click of a button.